elunna/nerfhack-changelog/README.md

 * Amulet of Yendor needs only be carried to hint of nearby portals (Spork).
 * Bones file trimming.
 When bones files are left, there's a high chance of items being polymorphed or shuddering away.
 This nerfs the common strategy of dumplog peeking or bones stuffing.
 * Allow performing the invocation while hallucinating.

+### FARMING NERFS

+A big philosophy of NerfHack is to discourage repetitive and potentially infinite strategies and exploits.
+These specific nerfs also are aimed at encouraging using "found items" and prodding the player deeper into the dungeon.

+* **Vault guard farming:** Vault guards don't get special offensive or defensive items on spawn and don't leave death drops.
+* **Temple ghost farming:** All abandoned temples only spawn one ghost and then lose their status as a temple.
+* **Quest monster/giant farming:** This is mostly in regard to what is known as "giant farming" in the valkyrie quest.
+Players could possibly farm giants for strength and gems by subsisting on their corpses.
+Monster generation in quests is now dramatically less frequent.
+* **Werefoo farming:** Werefoo summon temporary spell-beings that don't leave death drops or corpses.

 ## AC nerfs & buffs